Salekin-13/intro-to-ml-basics/README.md

 ## 📌 Objectives

-* Implement logistic regression and MLP from scratch using PyTorch
+* Implement logistic regression and MLP from scratch using Tensorflow
-* Train on MNIST/Fashion-MNIST datasets
+* Train on Fashion-MNIST/CIFAR datasets
 * Visualize training and validation performance
 * Understand underfitting vs overfitting
-* Apply techniques like regularization and dropout
+* Apply techniques like initialization, regularization and dropout

 ---